kroxylicious/kroxylicious/kubernetes-examples/envelope-encryption/README.md

     kaf -b minikube:30192 topic create trades
     ```

 That's the set-up done.

 Now let's produce a record via the proxy.
-We'll then confirm that the record is
+We'll then confirm that the record is encrypted by consuming it *directly*
-encrypted by consuming it *directly* on the kafka cluster.
-Finally, we'll consume it via the proxy showing that it is
-the plain-text that is received.
+on the Kafka cluster.
+Finally, we'll consume it via the proxy showing that it is the plain-text that is received.

+These steps use [kaf](https://github.com/birdayz/kaf) to produce and consume messages, but you can use your preferred
+Kafka tooling if you like.

 6. Publish a record via the proxy.
     ```shell { prompt="Time to start producing and consuming records.
 First let's produce a record via the proxy."